 - InstanceX_autostart=: Let the collector start the luci instance, 1 = on , 0 = off

-- InstanceX_inactivitytime=: watch over the instance and restart it on response failure within the set time ( in seconds ).
+- InstanceX_inactivitytime=: this will restart the instance when it does not respond within the set time ( in seconds ).

 Note: Although the “LuciRemoteCollector.exe” is installed in the c:\Program Files\LUCI Studio.
-It can be moved/copied to any other User writeable location eg. the lsup files location.
+It can be moved/copied to any other User writeable location like the lsup files location.